mggg/GerryChain/docs/user/optimizers.rst

 our simulated annealing method is using a jumpcycle beta function and we can see when the acceptance rate is high represented by spikes in the trace plot.
 Short bursts is generally pretty noisy, but since each burst starts from the best partition in the previous burst, we see that it has a general downward trend.
-Lastly, tilted runs, just accept worse partitions with a fixed probability, so the (relatively) uniform volatility of the cut edge score trace plot is expected.
+Lastly, tilted runs just accept worse partitions with a fixed probability, so the (relatively) uniform volatility of the cut edge score trace plot is expected.